Appearance

 - Gather feedback — Ask members what's working/not working

-- Review responses - Look for patterns in suboptimal answers
+- Review conversations — Look for patterns in suboptimal answers

 - Update prompts — Add new instructions based on findings